aep-dev/aep.dev/aip/general/0121/aip.md

 methods (usually `POST`) and define the custom verb in the URI.
 See AIP-136 for more detail.

+Resources **should** include all of the standard operations; however, resources **may** exclude some standard operations if there is a justification for doing so (for example, a read-only resource would exclude all write operations).

-Services **should** prefer standard operations over custom operations; the purpose of custom operations is to define functionality that does not cleanly map to any of the standard operations.
+Similarly, services **should** prefer standard operations over custom operations; the purpose of custom operations is to define functionality that does not cleanly map to any of the standard operations.
 Custom operations offer the same design freedom as traditional [RPC][] APIs, which can be used to implement common programming patterns, such as database transactions, import and export, or data analysis.

 ### Stateless protocol